ekourkchi/inclinet_production_repo/README.md

 - [pipeline.sh](https://github.com/ekourkchi/inclinet_production_repo/blob/main/pipeline.sh)
     - This bash script runs the pipeline end-to-end from the data preparation to building the CNN models
-    - To run this code, execute the following command in your terminal
+    - To run the pipeline end-to-end, execute the following command in your terminal
 ```
         $ sh pipeline.sh > pipeline.log
 ```